NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

 4. **Committing Changes**
    - Commit changes.
 If new secrets are detected, the commit will be blocked.

-> **Note**: The pre-commit hook does not automatically update the `.secrets.baseline` file.
+>   ℹ️ **Note**: The pre-commit hook does not automatically update the `.secrets.baseline` file.
 Update it by re-running the scan command.

-### Layer 3: Server-side Push to GitHub.com [EXPERIMENTAL / UNDER DEVELOPMENT]
+### Layer 3: Server-side Push to GitHub.com

+> ⚠️ Warning: the strategy recommended below is currently experimental and may not work as intended.
+Use with caution.

-This layer scans server-side pre-commits using [GitHub Action](https://github.com/features/actions).
-The scan is triggered during a push or pull request.
-Any detected new secrets are reported, and a status check on GitHub prevents merges or pushes to protected branches.
+This strategy provides a final layer of protection by scanning server-side commits for sensitive information during pull request creation.
+It leverages the [pre-commit](https://pre-commit.com/#install) tool and [GitHub Action](https://github.com/features/actions).
+The scan is triggered during a push or pull request and any detected new secrets are reported, while merges or pushes to protected branches are prevented.

 #### Steps
 1. **Workflow Creation**
-   - Create a `detect-secrets.yaml` workflow file in the `.github/workflows` directory.
+   - The first step is to create a `detect-secrets.yaml` workflow file in the `.github/workflows` directory to define the GitHub action.
+Copy and paste the below while ensuring the correct branch of your codebase is referenced.

      ```yaml
       name: Secret Detection Workflow
       on: